EdLeckert/flex-table-card/docs/config-ref.md

 *Use `modify` with _caution_ and on your own risk only.
 This will directly execute code using `eval()`, which is by definition a safety risk.
 Especially avoid processing any third party APIs / contents with `flex-table-card` using the `modify` parameter, *only apply this parameter, if you are 100% sure about the contents and origin of the data.*
 Apart from that `modify` is very powerful, see [advanced cell formatting](https://github.com/custom-cards/flex-table-card/blob/master/docs/example-cfg-advanced-cell-formatting.md).

+**Note: In releases after v0.7.7, using `modify` as a data selector is discouraged.
+The `data` option can now be used to walk complex structures where `modify` was once needed.**

 ### Currently the available *formatters are:
 * `full_datetime`